-All personal data is processed and stored securely, for no longer than is necessary in light of the reason(s) for which it was first collected.
-SQW will comply with its obligations and safeguard your rights under GDPR at all times.
+All personal data is processed and stored securely, for no longer than is necessary considering the reason(s) for which it was first collected.
+SQW will comply with its obligations and safeguard your rights under the DPA 2018 and the UK GDPR at all times.

-- Providing and managing your access to the SQW website
+- Providing and managing access to the SQW website

-- Supplying consultancy services to you (please note that we require your personal data in order to enter into a contract with you)
+- Supplying consultancy services to your organization e.g., collecting and processing personal data to perform research and deliver our consultancy services to your organisation (please note that we may require your personal data in order to enter into a contract with your organisation)